-What differentiates your salon or spa from a competitor?
+What differentiates your salon or spa from your competitors?

 There’s nothing new in saying that all clients are different in their tastes and preferences.
 You already know that!
-The real question now is: do your salon management strategies also reflect your acknowledgment of this factor?
-Because people shop differently now than they did 10-20 years ago.
-Clients can come to you for word-of-mouth, through online presence, walk-ins, email or SMS marketing.
+The real question now is: do your salon management strategies also reflect this?
+Consider, for example, how new clients are finding your business.
+Some come from word-of-mouth referrals, others through online research, while some may be walk-ins.
+Existing clients may be inspired to visit after they see an email or SMS marketing campaign.

 What is a Client Journey?